 06 May 2010, Posted by admin

+I’ve been a pro skier and traveler for many years.
 I am grateful for the opportunity I have to travel the globe in search of snow.
 But, throughout all of my travels, I always felt that I lacked a deeper connection with these amazing places I visited.
 Enter The FullCircle Project: A chance to give back to and connect with the places we have the privilege to visit.